jenkinsci/matrix-groovy-execution-strategy-plugin/README.md

-# A groovy script to decide the order of matrix project combinations
+# A plugin to decide the order of matrix project combinations

 ## Bindings
 There are several variables available in the script